Dynamic Documents

 Inline code is for single numbers/short text:

-We have `32` cars.
+`32` cars.
+We have

 Include all the code in output with: knitr::opts_chunk$set(echo = TRUE)